55

 Leoville Poyferre 1996 92p

 Tasted in September 2012.
 It's an elegant and well-shaped wine with soft, round tannins.
 Aromatic and tasty ripe fruit, with a charming fruity finish.
-It is approachable now, indicating that this wine is at its peak.
+It is approachable now, indicating it is at its peak.

 Leoville Poyferre 1989 93p